RX-0-95/ecem202a_project/docs/report.md

 ## 3.2 Dynamic Priority System
 Imagine that the smart cameras are used in the warehouse, there are more than 20 of those cameras that keep sending images to the central server and the server needs to process them in real-time.
 In this project one of the central servers I use is my Macbook pro with Intel's i5 chip.
 I’m running YOLOV3 on Pytorch with low resolution 128, and it tooks 0.3 second to process one image.
 It will take 6 second to process one frame from those 20 cameras.
 Of course, in real applications, we can use GPU and process multiple images in a batch, but my point here is that the central server could have large pressure when running a complex neural network when multiple cameras connect to it.
 Multiple camera systems are very common nowadays even in home security systems.

 If there are multiple cameras connected to the central server, to satisfy all the computation needs, one choice is to make the central server power enough to handle all cameras’ needs.
 However, such design leads to better hardware in the central server or higher cost for cloud servers.
-To address this problem I developed a priority queue system.
-The priority queue system is inspired from the FreeRTOS’s priority task scheduler.
+To address this problem I developed a dynamic priority system.
+The priority system is inspired from the FreeRTOS’s priority task scheduler.
 The central server will first process images for the camera with higher priority.
 Below I will introduce how the camra’s priority is classified and decided.

 The camera has 3 priority, the default and the lowest priority is 1.
 All cameras start with priority 1, if the Pico detects motion, then the camera’s priority changes to 2.
 If the Pico detects the person, then the camera priority will increase to 3.
 Each time Pico changes the priority of the camera, it will transmit this information to the host server, so the host server is aware of the priority of the camera.
 Due to the relatively low accuracy of the Pico system, the Pico can only increase the camera’s priority, not decrease.
 The central server will process the camera with higher priority, if the host detects the person in the camera’s image, then the camera’s priority increases to 3 if not already.
 If there’s no person to detect for 1 second, then the camera’s priority decreases to 1.
 So the host server can both increase and decrease the priority of the camera.
 Also, to prevent that one camera is not being processed by the central server for a long time due to other cameras’ high priority, if a camera has not been processed for 3 seconds, the central server will increase it’s priority by 1 level.